 Now consider a pre-USWDS world: let’s say a young veteran named Joanne is applying for federal student loans.
 Joanne has to wade through multiple agency websites to access federal programs to help her afford college.
 But Joanne is overwhelmed by how hard these tools are to use, ultimately missing opportunities and feeling frustrated.
 The system that’s supposed to help her instead stood in her way.
 Creating consistency across federal systems helps people like Joanne access services they need and increases their trust in the government.

-A team of designers and developers from 18F along with other agencies (Department of Education, U.S. Citizens and Immigration Services, Consumer Financial Protection Bureau, U.S. Department of Agriculture, and USA.gov) went to work unifying a complex web of different interfaces, navigation tools, colors, fonts, and other visual identities with the goal of creating one centralized shared tool.
+A team of designers and developers from 18F and USDS, along with other agencies (Department of Education, U.S. Citizens and Immigration Services, Consumer Financial Protection Bureau, U.S. Department of Agriculture, and USA.gov) went to work unifying a complex web of different interfaces, navigation tools, colors, fonts, and other visual identities with the goal of creating one centralized shared tool.